-The selection works in principle in the same way as with the WEB-GUI.
+The selection works in the same way as with the WEB-GUI.
 There are the following differences:

-- The individual measured quantities are arranged in a display matrix and can be selected via navigation. - The number of displayable meter readings is limited to 25

-• The time range of the mean values is limited to the present day or the present week.
+- The individual measured quantities are arranged in a display matrix and can be selected via navigation. - The number of displayable meter readings is limited to 25 - The time range of the mean values is limited to the present day or the present week.
 There is no possibility for navigation.

-Data export as CSV file
+Manual data export as CSV file

-Via the time range of the data to export can be selected.
+Via in the display of the mean values or meter logger the time range of the data to export can be selected.
 A CSV (Comma separated value) file will be generated.
-For creation the CSV settings of the data exporter are applied.
-This can be imported as a text file to Excel.
+This can be imported as a text file to Excel, with comma as a separator.